Chart Color Schemes

 Age

-The median age in Bayswater North is 39 years, which is slightly higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
-Compared to Greater Melbourne, the 55-64 age group is notably higher at 12.8% locally while the 25-34 age group is lower at 13.5%.
-According to post-2021 Census data, the 75-84 age group has increased from 4.0% to 5.6% of the population, while the 45-54 age group has decreased from 13.7% to 12.2%.
-Population forecasts for 2041 indicate significant demographic changes in Bayswater North, with the 75-84 age group expected to grow by 57% (399 people), reaching 1,098 from 698.
-This growth is part of a broader trend of demographic aging, as residents aged 65 and older are expected to represent 80% of the population growth.
-Conversely, the 25-34 and 55-64 age groups are anticipated to experience population declines.
+The median age in Bayswater North is 39 years, slightly higher than Greater Melbourne's average of 37 years and close to Australia's national average of 38 years.
+Compared to the Greater Melbourne average, the 55-64 age group is over-represented at 12.8% locally while the 25-34 age group is under-represented at 13.5%.
+Post-2021 Census data shows that the 75-84 age group has increased from 4.0% to 5.6% of the population, while the 45-54 cohort has declined from 13.7% to 12.2%.
+By 2041, significant demographic changes are forecast for Bayswater North.
+The 75-84 age group is expected to grow by 57%, reaching 1,098 people from 698.
+Residents aged 65 and older will represent 80% of the anticipated population growth.
+Conversely, the 25-34 and 55-64 cohorts are projected to experience population declines.